Tom Thumb: Plot

 The raven drops Tom at the castle of a giant.
 The cruel giant swallows the tiny boy like a pill.
 Tom thrashes about so much in the giant's stomach that he is vomited into the sea.
 There, he is eaten once more by a fish which is caught for King Arthur's supper.
 The cook is astonished to see the little man emerge from the fish.
 Tom then becomes King Arthur's Dwarf.

 Tom becomes a favorite at King Arthur's royal court, especially among the ladies.
 There is revelry; Tom joins the jousting and dances in the palm of a Maid of Honour.
 He goes home briefly to see his parents, taking some money from the treasury with the king's permission, then returns to court.
 The Queene of Fayres finds him asleep on a rose and leaves him several gifts: an enchanted hat of knowledge, a ring of invisibility, a shape-changing girdle, and shoes to take him anywhere in a moment.

 Tom falls seriously ill when a lady blows her nose, but is cured by the physician to King Twaddell of the Pygmies.
 He takes a ride in his walnut shell coach and meets the giant Garagantua.
 Each boasts of his many powers.
 When Garagantua threatens to harm Tom, he is cast under an enchantment and Tom hurries home to safety.
 King Arthur listens with amazement to Tom's many adventures.
 Richard Johnson's 1621 narrative ends here, but he promised his readers a sequel that has never been found, if published at all.
-In 1630, a metrical version in three parts was published that continues Tom's adventures.

-Later narratives
+Metrical version

+In the early eighteenth century, a metrical version in three parts was published that continues Tom's adventures.
+The first part is titled: "Tom Thumbe, his life and death: wherein is declared many maruailous acts of manhood, full of wonder, and strange merriment.
+Which little knight lived in King Arthurs time, and famous in the court of Great Brittaine.
+London, printed for John Wright.
+1630."
+The ballad has 135 lines and opens as follows: